kengz/neo4jKB/API.md

 ```'
 <a name="transform"></a>
 ## transform(neoRes, fn) ⇒ <code>Array</code>
 Format the entire neoRes into an array of qRes tables.
+Can be called multiply for sequential transformation.

 **Kind**: global function
 **Returns**: <code>Array</code> - neoRes as an array of qRes tables.